 As more and more organizations turn to virtual conferences, rapid-fire mentoring programs and online chat rooms, the ability to grow your network from anywhere in the world has increased the ease at which you can foster relationships.
 No longer is time and location a large factor in the connections you can make, and by attending these events you can quickly grow a network of people with similar backgrounds or careers that can help you down the road.

-One of the main benefits of networking is that it helps you look at situations and problems from different perspectives that you wouldn't have thought otherwise.
+One of the main benefits and purposes of networking is that it helps you look at situations and problems from different perspectives that you wouldn't have thought otherwise.
 By talking to experts and other people in a similar field, you can gain insights and ask for opinions in a different light that can help you overcome roadblocks.

 Whether you’re discussing your perception about a topic or receiving feedback, networking is an excellent way to share ideas and gain new-found knowledge to broaden your horizon.
 There will likely be someone who has been in the same position as you are today.
 They can better mentor and help you by providing you proper advice and resources for success so you can learn from them and avoid common mistakes.

 Networking serves as an excellent avenue for career advancement opportunities.
 When people start to notice you, it naturally drives newer options for you.
 Engaging with other career and business-minded individuals can act as a stepping stone towards your next career, or introduce you to people who are more influential in your current field.